andymasteroffish/plex_tools/README.md

 This is my way of letting you know that these scripts are janky as hell.
 Be aware that there is pretty much no error handling here, so things might break.

-Huge thanks to the folks maintaining [Python-PlexAPI](https://python-plexapi.readthedocs.io/en/latest/introduction.html)!
+Huge thanks to the folks maintaining [Python-PlexAPI](https://python-plexapi.readthedocs.io/en/latest/introduction.html) & to [JonnyWong16](https://gist.github.com/JonnyWong16) for [this script](https://gist.github.com/JonnyWong16/2607abf0e3431b6f133861bbe1bb694e) that is the basis for my tools!

 ## Finding your Plex token